Dealing with damp and mould

 - check your extractor fans work

 - take photographs of any issues we find

 If we find faults or damage during a damp inspection

-If you are a tenant, we will contact you to arrange an appointment to repair faults or damage.
+If you are a customer, we will contact you to arrange an appointment to repair faults or damage.

 If you are a leaseholder, we will contact you to arrange an appointment to repair external or structural faults or damage.
 If the damp or mould is caused by something inside your home, like a water leak, you are responsible for getting it repaired.